top of page

 The upper class eagerly embraced this elegant pause in the day.
 Afternoon tea quickly evolved into a fashionable social event across Britain.

-Also known as afternoon tea, "low tea" is a light meal served in the late afternoon, featuring a selection of finger sandwiches, scones, pastries, and—of course—tea.
-The term comes from the setting: it was typically enjoyed in cozy armchairs around low tables, creating a more relaxed and refined atmosphere than formal dining.
+The term "low tea" comes from the setting: it was typically enjoyed in cozy armchairs around low tables, creating a more relaxed and refined atmosphere than formal dining.

 bottom of page